 There will be a maximum of 70 athletes at the Paralympic Qualification Tournament.
 The event is a team and pair only event and there will be a maximum of 10 sides in each event, advancing to Semi-Finals.
 The full qualification process will award slots based upon:

-- (a) finishing position in Regional Championships - (b) world ranking position
+- (a) world ranking position - (b) Bipartite Selection

 1.4.4.
 World Boccia Regional Championships